Fleet Services: Scott Mills Bridge

-The Scott Mills Bridge was officially named on 16 March 2016.
+The footbridge was officially named the Scott Mills Bridge on 16 March 2016.
 The naming followed a campaign by the Scott Mills Show's co-presenter Chris Stark to get things named after the BBC Radio 1 presenter.
 A plaque was unveiled at the site by Stark.
+The plaque was removed in 2026 following Mills' dismissal from the BBC.

 2016 fire

 A large fire broke out at the southbound site, caused by a faulty coffee machine in KFC on the evening of 14 December 2016, damaging at least 60% of the building but not resulting in any human injuries.
 The southbound carriageway of the M3 was closed and more than 100 firefighters attended from Hampshire and Surrey.
 A customer on site at the time the fire broke out said it appeared to have started in a coffee machine and that staff reacted slowly.

 Structure

 The eastbound side is in Hartley Wintney, and the westbound side is in Elvetham Heath.
 The parish boundary is the central reservation of the M3.

 A temporary building opened on 23 March 2017 to serve as the southbound services whilst the fire damaged building was demolished and rebuilt.
 The rebuilt services building opened on 6 September 2018.